Moos in Passeier

-Moos in Passeier ([ˈmoːs ɪn paˈsaɪɐ]; Moso in Passiria [ˈmoːzo im pasˈsiːrja]) is a comune (municipality) in the Passeier Valley.
+Moos in Passeier ([ˈmoːs ɪn paˈsaɪɐ]; Moso in Passiria [ˈmoːzo im pasˈsiːrja]) is a comune (municipality) and a village in the Passeier Valley.
 It is located in South Tyrol, northern Italy, about 40 km northwest of the province's capital Bolzano, on the border with Austria.

 Geography

 As of 30 November 2010, it had a population of 2,174 and an area of 193.8 km2.

 The word Moos means bog or wetland in Austro-Bavarian dialects of German.

 Moos in Passeier borders the following municipalities: Partschins, Ratschings, Riffian, St. Leonhard in Passeier, St. Martin in Passeier, Schnals, Tirol and Sölden (in Austria).

 History

 Coat-of-arms

 The emblem represents three argent and sharp peaks, silhouetted against the azure sky and the vert grass, which symbolizes the position of the municipality.
 The coat of arms was granted in 1967.

 Society

 Linguistic distribution

-According to the 2011 census, 99.58% of the population speak German, 0.33% Italian and 0.09% Ladin as first language.
+According to the 2024 census, 99.52% of the population speak German, 0.42% Italian and 0.05% Ladin as first language.